2023 Wealden District Council election

 The 2023 Wealden District Council election was held on 4 May 2023 to elect all 45 members of Wealden District Council.
 This was on the same day as other local elections across England.

 At the first meeting of the Council on 24 May 2023, the first ever non-Conservative administration was elected in the Council's 50-year history.
 The Liberal Democrat Leader James Partridge was elected as Leader of the Council and the Greens' Leader Rachel Millward was elected as Deputy Leader of the Council, with leadership to rotate annually.
 The new leadership appointed 4 Liberal Democrats and 3 Greens to the Cabinet.

 Results summary

 The Conservatives lost the council to no overall control for the first time in 25 years.
-This is also the first time that the Labour Party has been elected to the Council, with two members being elected in Uckfield.
+The election also returned the first Labour councillors in the council's history, with two elected in Uckfield.